A Look Back on 2016

 - Try to complete the New England Hundred Highest list

-- Continue to work on some of my crazy, long-term goals: The Grid, Red-lining the White Mountains, New England 3000 Footers and section hiking the Appalachian Trail
+- Continue to work on some of my crazy, long-term goals: The Grid, Tracing the White Mountains Trails, New England 3000 Footers and section hiking the Appalachian Trail

 - Complete some more State High Points.
 Mount Greylock and Mount Marcy should be doable

 - I would like to return to the Adirondacks for another multi-day hike.
 This time targeting the Lake Colden area to hit some ADK 46ers including New York high point Mount Marcy

 - For my annual fall hiking trip with my friends I’d like to pull off the Delaware Water Gap.
 I’m not sure between the Appalachian Trail and the McDade Trail

 - A friend of mine is planning a canoeing trip along the St. John river this Spring.
 I’m looking forward to the paddling trip

 - I want to join the AMC’s Adopt-a-Trail program.
 I typically volunteer some of my time every year to trail maintenance.
 This year I’d like to get more serious about it and really give back to the trails that keep me sane